RAF Lyneham: Draw-down and closure

 A parade attended by Princess Anne, the station's Honorary Air Commodore, was held on 31 May 2011, to mark the departure of No. 24, No. 30 and No. 47 Squadrons.
 The Douglas Dakota of the Battle of Britain Memorial Flight conducted a flypast.
-By mid-June 2011, around 1,000 of Lyneham's 3,500 military and civilian personnel were left to complete the closure of the station.
-The final four Hercules departed Lyneham at 10:30 on 1 July 2011, conducting a flypast around Wiltshire before heading for their new Oxfordshire home, one of them piloted by the Station Commander, Group Captain John Gladstone.
-A ceremony, attended by Prime Minister David Cameron, was held at Brize Norton on 31 August 2011 to mark the formal transfer of repatriations from Lyneham.
+By mid-June 2011, around 1,000 of Lyneham's 3,500 military and civilian personnel remained to complete the closure of the station.
+The final four Hercules departed Lyneham at 10:30 on 1 July 2011, conducting a flypast around Wiltshire before heading for their new Oxfordshire home, one of them piloted by the station commander, Group Captain John Gladstone.
+A ceremony attended by Prime Minister David Cameron was held at Brize Norton on 31 August to mark the formal transfer of repatriations from Lyneham.
 The station's air traffic control unit closed at 00:01 on 30 September 2011, at which point all flying operations ceased.
 As a result, the RAF Lyneham Flying Club moved to Cotswold Airport in Gloucestershire.

 On 1 June 2012, an inscribed Portland stone memorial, a bench and an oak tree were unveiled on The Green within the village of Lyneham.
 The memorial commemorates the RAF's use of the nearby station for over 70 years.

 The number of station personnel continued to drop throughout 2012 as support functions moved out.
 A flag-lowering ceremony took place on 17 December 2012, with Lyneham officially closing as an RAF station on 31 December 2012, after which it was handed over to the MOD's Defence Infrastructure Organisation.

 Post-RAF use

 As part of the Defence Technical Training Change Programme, part of the wider Defence Training Review, the MOD announced on 18 July 2011 that the Defence College of Technical Training (DCTT) would be relocated to Lyneham, bringing together technical training undertaken by the British Army, the RAF and the Royal Navy.
 Construction work to redevelop Lyneham for its new role began in February 2014.
-The air force and navy withdrew from the programme in September 2015 and the Army's Royal Electrical and Mechanical Engineers (REME) technical training establishments at Arborfield and Bordon transferred to Lyneham in September 2015.
-The School of Army Aeronautical Engineering (SAAE) which also moved from Aborfield, started training at Lyneham in October 2015.
+The air force and navy withdrew from the programme and the Army's Royal Electrical and Mechanical Engineers technical training establishments at Arborfield and Bordon transferred to Lyneham in September 2015.
+The School of Army Aeronautical Engineering, which also moved from Aborfield, started training at Lyneham in October 2015.

-Previous units

-A partial list of units previously based at RAF Lyneham.